+For those of you who like to write songs where the lyrics rhyme, here’s a term you should be familiar with.
+‘Rhyme scheme’ refers to where the rhyming words occur in a verse or a chorus.
 Rhyme schemes are simply the pattern of rhymes within a stanza.
-The rhyme pattern in each verse should match other following verses in the song.
-But this pattern does not have to be the same in the chorus or bridge.
-It is usually best to be different than the verses.
+The rhyme pattern in each verse should match other following verses in the song, but this pattern does not have to be the same in the chorus or bridge and is usually best to be different than the verses.
 Songs do not have to rhyme, but the vast majority of successful songs do rhyme.

 One fundamental part of a song is its rhyme patterns.
 This poetic device helps provide appeal to the song’s lyric.
 Lyrics are written according to certain patterns.
 These patterns are fairly predictable.
 That is because rhymes work in a manner …